Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 My First Chinese Storybooks (Better Chinese)

 Best for: K2 children building Chinese reading independence.
-The audio support bridges the gap when parents lack confidence in their own Mandarin.

 Chinese Picture Books by Jimmy Liao